So, what are the pros and cons of titled land vs an untitled lot?

 - You cannot leave the contract before the due date which can sometimes be as long as 48 months away.

-- The council may place zoning restrictions on the block which may prevent may prevent certain construction work being undertaken.
+- The council may place zoning restrictions on the block which may prevent certain construction work being undertaken.

 - Contracts for unregistered land tend to be long and complicated so you should seek legal advice from a solicitor before you sign the contract.